LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-types.rst

       ADD_TAG(kMemWrite, file_write);

 #.
 At this point, the return value should be set.
 Keep in mind that the new
-   example_file type is completely blank except for the members that were added above.
+   ``example_file`` type is completely blank except for the members that were added above.
 No inherited members are available at this point.
 Inherited members are only added after the LCAPI type initializer returns.
-Line 324 of the CAPIFile.cpp file sets the return value:
+Line 324 of the :file:`CAPIFile.cpp` file sets the return value:

    .. code-block:: c++